-Webhooks are HTTP callback requests sent to a URL of your choice in response to some Event occurring.
-They offer simple and effective server to server communication without long-running connections.
+Webhooks are user-defined HTTP callbacks, which are triggered when a specific event occurs.
+Webhooks offer simple and efficient server to server communication, without having to depend on long-running connections.
 When an Event occurs in the source site, webhooks makes an HTTP request to the URL configured.
 You can use webhooks to integrate your applications with LeadSquared.

 Some of the common use cases where you might find Webhooks useful include posting form data to another application, posting lead data to another application and so on.

 To know the best way to implement webhooks, see Webhooks Best Practices.